blackrosezy/hic/README.md

 ```bash
 vi ~/.bashrc
 ```
-...and add this export command at the bottom of the file:
+...and add this export command to the bottom of the file:
 ```bash
 export GOPATH=~/.gocode
 ```